Brewing Yeast Description Guide

 Lactobacillus delbrueckii

 A homofermentative lactobacillus bacteria that produces a clean lactic sourness.
-Because it does not produce alcohol it is the best strain for kettle sours.
-Optimal temperature is 110°F.
+Widely used for kettle sours and mixed culture primary fermentations.
+Optimal temperature is 110°F for kettle souring.

 View